 When I was seventeen years old I become a vegetarian as well as a skillfull forager.
 I was the salad queen.
 It seemed as if I could make a salad appear out of the ether.
 I would wander through backyards and gardens, searching through hedges picking this and that.
 Without fail I could produce a bowl of tastiness that was not only packed with goodness and seriously delicious, but also a delight to look at.
 Full of edible flowers and weeds.
 Most times chickweed was the base ingredient.
 When my eldest was a toddler chickweed was a staple of his diet, in salads, sandwiches and soups.
 Yup, those were the simple times.
 Recently my mum was reminiscing about my weed salads, and I wondered why I stopped making them.
 There’s probably lot’s of reasons and having a massive vege garden that provides generic salad greens is the main one most likely.
 You’ve worked so hard to cultivate them, of course you consume them, that’s obvious.
 But I can see myself when I’m much older and gardening is not so easy.
-I’ll be more than happy to go back to my old ways of foraging, gathering a bit of this and a bit of that.?
-For more details read the full post.
+I’ll be more than happy to go back to my old ways of foraging, gathering a bit of this and a bit of that.

 Common names; chickweed, common chickweed, chickenwort, field chickweed, starweed, starwort, mischievious Jack, winterweed.